brobeson/ctest-lab/docs/index.md

 Catch2 or gtest.
 CTest is not restricted to compiled executables using those frameworks.
 For example, you could have a test that runs a script to verify installation of your package.
-You could have a CTest fixture that downloads binary test data from the web.
+You could have a CTest fixture that downloads binary test data from the Internet.
 These types of tests and test relationships are not captured by other extensions.

 ## Getting Started